 - Control: Develop the monitoring processes and procedures to ensure that the solution remains successful in the long term.

 DMAIC is similar to another tool called DRIVE – define the problem, review the current situation and select sub-areas that need improvement, identify potential solutions and evaluate the types of changes required to sustain them, verify whether the suggested solutions meet the defined problem, and execute the improvement.

 We’ve outlined a set of powerful tools that can bring about tangible improvements in a broad spectrum of organizations across industries.
 But too often, they fall on the shoulders of a few over-extended leaders, and require teams to step away from their workflow and conduct a time-consuming process that is difficult to translate into actionable change.
 And too often, employees view improvement processes as a burdensome waste of time.

-If we want to use continuous improvement tools to produce actionable improvements on the ground, they need to be integrated into existing workflows, taking up as little time and disrupting existing processes as little as possible.
+If we want to use continuous improvement tools to produce actionable improvements on the ground, they need to be integrated into existing workflows, amplifying rather than disrupting existing learning and improvement processes.

-At Shamaym, we wanted organizations to implement continuous improvement tools in a simpler, faster way.
-So we built the Shamaym Platform to embed the most effective continuous improvement tools and methodologies into existing workflows.
-The Platform allows organizations to grow without stepping away from daily work, rather by learning from it on an ongoing basis.
+We built the Shamaym Platform to embed the most effective continuous improvement tools and methodologies into existing workflows.
+The Platform allows organizations to grow without stepping away from daily work, and instead by learning from it on an ongoing basis.

 The Shamaym Platform

 We hope this list is helpful to anyone seeking to implement continuous improvement processes.
 Each tool may benefit a different business environment and serve unique needs.